 Meet Carly M. Hilinski-Rosick

-Assistant Professor, Criminology and Criminal Justice; Coordinator of Courts, Corrections, Juvenile Justice and Victim Service Internships
+Associate Professor, Criminology and Criminal Justice; Coordinator of Courts, Corrections, Juvenile Justice and Victim Service Internships

 Education: 2003 Indiana University of Pennsylvania, B.A.

 Courses Taught: Introduction to Corrections

 Career Specialties: Carly Hilinski-Rosick's research interests include corrections and inmate behavior, victimology, particularly crimes against women, assessing the relationships between fear of crime and individual behaviors and attitudes, and crime on the college campus.